SMarioMan/evolution-predictor/README.md

 ## Download evolutionary lines:

 Normally not needed, as they are already provided in [evolution_lines.py](evolution_lines.py).
 Use this only if new Pokémon are released, to update [evolution_lines.py](evolution_lines.py).
 Output is printed to screen and must be carefully transferred over.
-It does not simply override the file because iot may be desirable to add custom evolutionary line data, such as for Mega Evolutions and Gigantamax forms.
+It does not simply override the file because it may be desirable to add custom evolutionary line data, such as for Mega Evolutions and Gigantamax forms.
 ```bash
 pip install requests
 python3 make_evolution_lines.py